Book Submissions

 Horror

 By Horror, we mean novels that creep us out – and horrify us.
 Take this widely.
-As well as being interested in manuscripts that remind us of mainstream horror lit such as King, we also mean books that disgust, like Lapvona by Ottessa Moshfegh, or books that take you into a horrifying perspective like Tampa by Alissa Nutting or Boy Parts by Eliza Clark.
-We are also interested in receiving manuscripts that might be borderline horror, but have a distinctly dark edge; think Gone Girl by Gillian Flynn.
+As well as being interested in manuscripts that remind us of mainstream horror lit such as KING, we also mean books that disgust, like LAPVONA by Ottessa Moshfegh, or books that take you into a horrifying perspective like TAMPA by Alissa Nutting or BOY PARTS by Eliza Clark.
+We are also interested in receiving manuscripts that might be borderline horror, but have a distinctly dark edge; think GONE GIRL by Gillian Flynn.

 Sub-genres we’re most interested in: